LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 "SQLite" session driver.
 You can change this by following these steps:

 #.
 Select the driver you wish to use from the :guilabel:`Driver` drop-down list.
 #.
-If the driver is not "SQLite" or "In Memory", then you will need to select a
+If the driver is not "SQLite" or "In Memory", select a value from the
-   value from the :guilabel:`Database` drop-down list and the :guilabel:`Sessions Table` drop-down list.
+   :guilabel:`Database` drop-down list and the :guilabel:`Sessions Table` drop-down list.
 (You can click the :guilabel:`Create Sessions Table` button below the :guilabel:`Sessions Table` drop-down list to have Lasso 9 create a table in the selected database with the correct schema for storing sessions.
    If you click this button, you will be given the chance to name the table whatever you desire, and then that new table will be selected in the :guilabel:`Sessions Table` drop-down list.)
 #.
 Click the :guilabel:`Select As Default Driver` button to have the
    `session_start` method use your selection for storing session information.